educates/labs-educates-showcase/README.md

 Educates Showcase
 =================

-This repository contains a set of workshops which demonstrates the capabilities of the Educates training platform and how it can be used.
+This repository contains a set of really short workshops which demonstrates the capabilities of the Educates training platform and how it can be used.
 The workshops are:

 * [Workshop Session](workshops/lab-workshop-session) - Overview of the containerized workshop environment.